1953 Iranian coup d'état: Bloody suppression of the opposition

 Many supporters of Iran continued to fight against the new regime, yet they were suppressed with some even being killed.
-The political party that Mosaddegh founded, the National Front of Iran, was later reorganized by Karim Sanjabi, and is currently being led by the National Poet of Iran Adib Boroumand, who was a strong Mosaddegh supporter and helped spread pro-Mosaddegh propaganda during the Abadan Crisis and its aftermath.
+The political party that Mosaddegh founded, the National Front of Iran, was later reorganized by Karim Sanjabi, and was later led by the National poet of Iran Adib Boroumand, who was a strong Mosaddegh supporter and helped spread pro-Mosaddegh propaganda during the Abadan Crisis and its aftermath.

 The Communist Tudeh bore the main brunt of the crackdown.
 The Shah's security forces arrested 4,121 Tudeh political activists including 386 civil servants, 201 college students, 165 teachers, 125 skilled workers, 80 textile workers, and 60 cobblers.
-Forty were executed (primarily for murder, such as Khosrow Roozbeh), another 14 died under torture and over 200 were sentenced to life imprisonment.
+Forty were executed (primarily for murder, such as Khosro Roozbeh), another 14 died under torture and over 200 were sentenced to life imprisonment.
 The Shah's post-coup dragnet also captured 477 Tudeh members ("22 colonels, 69 majors, 100 captains, 193 lieutenants, 19 noncommissioned officers, and 63 military cadets") who were in the Iranian armed forces.
 After their presence was revealed, some National Front supporters complained that this Communist Tudeh military network could have saved Mosaddegh.
 However, few Tudeh officers commanded powerful field units, especially tank divisions that might have countered the coup.
 Most of the captured Tudeh officers came from the military academies, police and medical corps.
 At least eleven of the captured army officers were tortured to death between 1953 and 1958.